-As cats age their claws can become thickened, brittle and overgrown, and eventually curl in on themselves, cutting into the paw pad.
+As cats age, their claws can become thickened, brittle and overgrown, and eventually curl in on themselves, cutting into the paw pad.
 The claws on the front feet are most commonly affected.
-There are a number of reasons your cat’s claws may overgrow as he ages.
+There are several reasons your cat’s claws may overgrow as he ages.

 Trimming cat claws